tcmmichaelb139/VectorBoids/README.md

 ## Parameters

-There are a few parameters in my implementation that can be adjusted to change the behavior of the boids and the style of the simulation:
+There are a few parameters in my implementation that can be adjusted to change the behavior of the boids and the style of the simulation.
+A full list of these options can be seen in this image [here](./assets/options.png)

 - **boidCount**: Specifies the total number of boids in the simulation.
 - **numBoidColors**: Determines the number of colors used to draw the boids.